 - Developing new methods for faster training and inference of LLMs

-- The legal, ethics, and governance aspects of code LLMs
+- The legal, ethics, governance, and safety aspects of code LLMs

 The BigCode project is conducted in the spirit of Open Science.
 Datasets, models, and experiments are developed through open collaboration and released with permissive licenses back to the community.
 While the project has corporate support from ServiceNow and HuggingFace e.g. for hosting models and datasets, and for training compute; all technical governance takes place within working groups and task forces across the community.